Excellence in Training and Development

 Our students benefit from mentors, who are there to assist students in any way possible, whether it is to help manage workloads, offer guidance in a specific area of law, or even if it is just to have a lunch buddy.

 Breaking Down the Door:

 All that and fun, too?:

 All work and no play can get quite tedious, so we have a fun social calendar aimed at the students throughout the articling year.
-One night you could be centre court at a Raptors game or hobnobbing at the various legal social events in the city.
-Another day might find you scavenger hunting on Centre Island or checking out new wines at a private tasting.
+You could be centre court at a Raptors game or hobnobbing at various legal social events in the city.
 We also pride ourselves in putting together social events aimed at all members of our firm, whether it is our Winterfest party or soaking up the sun at our annual Family Firm Summer Event.

 Not just Sandwiches:

 Every Thursday, the firm holds an internal CPD lunch in the main boardroom and virtually by Zoom for all lawyers and students.
 It’s a chance to get to know everyone and, if you go in person, have some tasty lunch, while also learning about the latest cases, the business of law, or statutory updates.

 Minden Gross LLP’s commitment to the community is demonstrated by our continued partnership with various charities and programs.
 We encourage our students to also get involved at this level and have been proud of the great contributions we’ve achieved over the years.
-Our firm supports numerous programs and charities, ranging from Camp Ooch, to Lawyers Feed the Hungry, to the LAWS Student Job Program (a program for marginalized high school students who have an interest in law).
+Our firm supports numerous programs and charities, ranging from Campfire Circle, to Lawyers Feed the Hungry, to the LAWS Student Job Program (a program for marginalized high school students who have an interest in law).